Level/classic-level/README.md

 ### `db = new ClassicLevel(location[, options])`

 Create a database or open an existing database.
 The `location` argument must be a directory path (relative or absolute) where LevelDB will store its files.
-If the directory does not yet exist it will be created recursively.
+If the directory does not yet exist (and `options.createIfMissing` is true) it will be created recursively.
 The optional `options` object may contain:

 - `keyEncoding` (string or object, default `'utf8'`): encoding to use for keys
 - `valueEncoding` (string or object, default `'utf8'`): encoding to use for values.